sarietta/theoputer-blog/content/posts/irq-mistake.md

 ![SR Latch Internals](img/irq-mistake/2x/sr-latch-internals@2x.png)
 {class="center padded-white"}

-There's definitely some complexity here already though, because we don't often have to consider a self-dependency in circuits.
-In fact, that usually is a sign of being too clever, and we should always Endeavor to Never be Clever™.
+In our specific case we'll see that there is some hidden complexity because our circuit is self-dependent.
+That is, the IRQ circuit's state is dependent on the circuit itself.
+Specifically, the IRQ circuit is capable of disabling itself.
+And this is clever, but clever is something we should avoid.
+We should always Endeavor to Never be Clever™.

-Take this part of the original IRQ circuit for an example:
+Let's consider this part of the original IRQ circuit:

 ![SR Latch Implementation](img/irq-mistake/2x/sr-latch@2x.png)
 {class="center padded white"}

 There *is* an issue with this circuit, but it's very hard (for me) to see.
-One of the issues is that this circuit breaks the rule of self-dependence.
-It's not a real rule in the sense that it cannot be broken, because this circuit needs to be self-dependent.
-The circtuit needs to turn itself off.

-The problem is even trickier though.
 SR Latches are great, but they do suffer from one critical issue: if both ~~^S^~~ and ~~^R^~~ are active at the same time, the state of the latch is considered unstable.
 Well, that's what any Internet search would have you believe at least.
 Let's evaluate the state of the SR latch from above when both inputs are LO (active in this case).
 Supposedly this is an unstable configuation:

 ![SR Latch Unstable](img/irq-mistake/2x/sr-latch-unstable@2x.png)
 {class="center padded-white"}